kaitejohnson/cityforecasts/README.md

 Internally, we will produce real-time forecasts for the cities in the forecast Hub using the partially pooled version of the model described above.
 We will then compare to a model that fits each location independently (using the same GAM structure and autoregression, just with no global effects or interacting autoregulation coefficients, as well as a model that fits only to the fully pooled data (so one location).

 We will assess the forecast performance of each variation of the model, both comparing between the models within this dynamic GAM autoregressive structure, and between other models submitted to the Hubs.
 To ensure our results are not a byproduct of the chosen model structure here, we will also produce forecasts from either only VAR models and only dynamic GAM models, also under the different pooling conditions.

+Additional analysis components:
+- consider adding some different variations of handling seasonality including:
+   - time-varying seasonality "drift" which assumes this season will be most similar to previous seasons
+   - regress towards average of past historical seasons
+   - something that has a negative feedback in seasonal magnitude (e.g if last season big/early, this season small/late)
+   - learn a MVN across locations and seasons